Rio Reiser: Solo career

 Reiser wrote and performed most of his songs entirely by himself, although he was often accompanied by his longtime friend R.P.S.
 Lanrue who continued to support him as lead guitar player and also delivered many musical ideas, while a few of his song lyrics were also written by or together with his long-term partner Misha Schoeneberg.
 Reiser's sixth and last solo album, which was recorded in 1995, was called Himmel und Hölle (Heaven and Hell).
 The album was the last one which he was contractually obliged to deliver to his major music company, and both the musical approach as well as the lyrics imply that Reiser was about to return to a state of inner independence from the major business not only personally, but also in artistic terms, including a sound and concept which is often seen as more authentic than the previous studio albums.
 After the release of the last album, which was not strongly marketed by his company, even though praised by the critics, Reiser was preparing new songs which he would have produced independently again, the completion of which was interrupted by his sudden and unexpected death.

 Some critics say that Rio Reiser created a new image of a German folk singer; he was even called a "Schlager" artist and a "Volksmusik" musician (sometimes translated as "folk music", but in a literary sense it means music of the people).
 To other critics, Reiser was simply a singer in a rock band.
 However, Reiser sometimes approved of being referred to a Volksmusik musician, because he thought that this would simply mean he sang music for the people.

 Death

 Reiser died on 20 August 1996 from a circulatory collapse after internal bleeding at his home in Fresenhagen, where he was buried on his own property under an apple tree.

 His grave was moved to Berlin in March 2011, because Reiser's heirs sold the Fresenhagen property.

+Discography

+Rio Reiser produced six studio albums as a solo artist, which were released on Columbia (CBS).